Antonio Gibson: 2022

 In the 2022 preseason, Gibson was announced as the team's new kick returner while losing his starting position to rookie running back Brian Robinson Jr. Following Robinson Jr. being shot in an armed robbery, Gibson returned as the team's starting running back in the beginning of the 2022 season.
 In the Week 7 win over the Green Bay Packers, Gibson recorded 59 rushing yards, three receptions, 18 receiving yards, and one receiving touchdown.
 The touchdown was the franchise's 3,000 in their history, with the ball being displayed in the Pro Football Hall of Fame.
 On January 5, 2023, he was placed on injured reserve.
 He finished the season with 546 rushing yards and three touchdowns, along with 46 catches for 353 yards and two touchdowns.

 2023

 In the 2023 season, Gibson had 65 carries for 265 rushing yards and one rushing touchdown to go with 48 receptions for 389 receiving yards and two receiving touchdowns.

 New England Patriots

+2024

 On March 14, 2024, Gibson signed a three-year contract with the New England Patriots.
 He finished the 2024 season with 120 carries for 538 rushing yards and one rushing touchdown to go with 23 receptions for 206 receiving yards.

+2025

 In Week 2 of the 2025 season, Gibson was named AFC Special Teams Player of the Week after scoring a 90-yard touchdown on a kickoff return against the Miami Dolphins.
 In Week 5 against the Buffalo Bills, Gibson exited the game with a knee injury, later determined to be a torn ACL, ruling him out of the rest of the season.
 On October 10, 2025, he was placed on injured reserve.
+He finished the 2025 season with 25 carries for 106 yards and a touchdown in five games.
+He was released on February 23, 2026.